sharetribe/flex-docs/src/docs/tutorials/04-edit-email-templates-with-flex-cli/index.md

 flex-cli notifications preview --template preauth-nightly-booking/templates/new-booking-request -m my-test-marketplace
 ```

-The command will render the given template and open a browser tab with
+The command will render the given template using
+[a sample data (context)](#sample-email-context) and open a browser tab
-the output HTML:
+with the output HTML:

 ![Email preview in a browser](./preview-browser.png)